-With increasing representation in the media over recent years, there are plenty of fantastic tv shows, films and documentaries highlighting the lives and experiences of LGBT+ people.
-For LGBT+ History Month, let’s have a look at some of TheSprout’s top picks!
+With increasing representation in the media over recent years, there are plenty of fantastic tv shows, films and documentaries highlighting the lives and experiences of LGBTQ+ people.
+For LGBTQ+ History Month, let’s have a look at some of TheSprout’s top picks!

 1. It’s A Sin

 This five part mini-series on Channel 4 is set in London between the 1980’s and 1990’s.
 It follows the story of a group of gay men and their friends who lived during the HIV/AIDS crisis in the UK.
 The cast features Olly Alexander from pop trio Years & Years, as well as starring Neil Patrick Harris and Stephen Fry.

 Pride is a film set in 1984, when Margaret Thatcher and the Conservative Party were in power.
 It follows a group of lesbian and gay activists, led my Mark Ashton, who find unlikely allies in the a group of Welsh miners taking a stand against pit closures.
 This feel good movie also has a great cast featuring Bill Nighy and Imelda Staunton.

 This Spanish drama on Netflix follows the life of Elisa and Marcela in the late 19th century.
 The pair form a friendship that becomes a forbidden love affair.
 In the true story, Elisa adopts a male identity to marry the woman she loves.

 4. Death and Life of Marsha P. Johnson